UV Printers Market Size and Share

 Key Questions Answered in the Report

-The UV printers market size stands at USD 1.02 billion in 2025 and is forecast to reach USD 1.54 billion by 2030.
+The UV printers market size stands at USD 1.10 billion in 2026 and is expected to reach USD 1.58 billion by 2031, expanding at a 7.59% CAGR (Mordor Intelligence).

-Why are UV-LED systems overtaking mercury-arc lamps?
+Why are UV-LED systems replacing mercury-arc lamps?

 Page last updated on: